yuulive/eu/README.md

 In an effort to make this as optimizable as possible, I avoid any heap allocations.
 This prevents me from abstracting over types of closures.
 Any instance of a PartialApplication struct can only hold one type of closure.

+## Next
+Implemented closure polymorphism using boxes (and arcs).
+The modifications necessary are already modeled in the test example.